ricynlee/cmod-a7-uart-sram-test/readme.md

 > USB-UART driver and PC host tool `sercomm.py` is provided in this repo.

-The UART interface runs at the maximum 12MBaud.
-The on-board SRAM functions as a first-word-fall-through FIFO for the (though it may be unnecessary).
+The UART interface runs at the maximal rate(12MBaud).
+The on-board SRAM, running at the maximal rate(100MHz) functions as a first-word-fall-through FIFO for the (though it may be unnecessary).